Paladin

 1st-level Paladin feature

-When you finish a long rest, choose a number of creature types from the following list equal to half your proficiency bonus (rounded up): aberrations, celestials, elementals, fey, fiends, or undead.
+half your Proficiency Bonus (rounded up): aberrations, celestials, elementals, fey, fiends, or undead.
 You can always sense when a creature of one of your chosen types is within 30 feet of you, but cannot determine their number or location.

-As an action, you can briefly enhance your senses to learn the location and number of any creatures of your chosen types within 60 feet of you until the end of your next turn.
+You briefly enhance your senses to learn the location and number of any creatures of your chosen types within 60 feet of you until the end of your next turn.
 Within the same radius, you also detect any locations that have been consecrated or desecrated, as with the hallow spell.

 Lay on Hands